DDoS/Golite/doc/report.md

 We fix these issues in five steps:
 - First we convert the statement list of a function into basic blocks, which are separated by labels
-- Then we add a jump to the next block to any block that doesn't end with a terminator
+- Then we add a jump to the next block for any block that doesn't end with a terminator
 - Next we remove all the statements that come after the first terminator in a block (unreachable)
 - The previous step will make some blocks unreachable by removing jumps, so we now remove them
 - Lastly we recombine the blocks into a statement list